Woman with a crown, looking at herself in a mirror. how to deal with selfish people

 3) Look to other people to meet your emotional and relational needs, because you’re not going to get them met here.

-Early Warning Signs That Someone is Selfish
+Early Warning Signs That Someone Is Selfish

 You can save yourself a lot of frustration and heartache by avoiding getting entangled in relationships with selfish, self-absorbed people from the get-go.